 To recap, the skinny repeal was a last-gasp effort to get something done on health care.
 It was worked out in private by a small group of Republican senators.
-Up until the few hours before they were to vote on the bill, the senators had not seen the bill.
+Up until the few hours before they were to vote on the bill, the senators had not even seen the bill.
+There had been no public debate.
 Senators were expected to vote for it with the expectation that it would then not be approved in the House and instead be converted into a new health-care bill in a House-Senate conference committee.

 It was the apex of bad government in service of the Trump agenda, and Flake went with it.
 Amazingly, he did so while he was preparing to launch a critique of just this sort of behavior.

 The issue of Flake’s talk vs. Flake’s action — he built that.